bertalanimre/serverinstall/README.md

 * starts and enables php-fpm and nginx
 * changes nginx configuration to use /etc/nginx/sites-enabled for config files
 * restarts nginx
-* installs git npm memcached httpd-tools and libpng-devel
+* installs git npm memcached httpd-tools nodejs and libpng-devel
 * starts and enables memcached
 * installs firewalld fail2ban and varnish
 * sets up fail2ban to watch for ssh connections